stepchowfun/typical/README.md

 ### Variable-width integers

-Many situations require Typical to serialize integer values, e.g., for encoding field indices, buffer sizes, user-provided integers, etc. Typical uses a variable-width encoding that allows smaller integers to use fewer bytes.
+Many situations require Typical to serialize integer values, e.g., for encoding field indices, buffer sizes, and user-provided integer data.
+Where appropriate, Typical uses a variable-width encoding that allows smaller integers to use fewer bytes.
 With the distributions that occur in practice, most integers end up consuming only a single byte.

 #### Unsigned variable-width integers